 Wonderful Beijing can be a real culture shock

-The city is just so different to towns in the Western world and unprepared travellers often experience a huge culture shock when they eventually arrive in the metropolis.
-Luckily, travellers who book a trip with Scott Dunn will be given all the help they need to acclimatise to life in China.
+The city is just so different to towns in the Western world and unprepared travelers often experience a huge culture shock when they eventually arrive in the metropolis.
+Luckily, travelers who book a trip with Scott Dunn will be given all the help they need to acclimatise to life in China.
 Not only is Beijing a complete contrast to Britain, it is also unique when compared to other Chinese conurbations.
 While regions such as Shanghai are ultra-modern, Beijing has a very different feel to it and has managed to maintain its historical roots, which is perhaps what makes the city so appealing to foreigners.

 That's not to say that Beijing hasn't evolved - far from it.
 The futuristic stadia that were purpose-built for the 2008 Olympic Games are clear examples of an ambitious city that is more than capable of staging world class events.
 The ultra-impressive Beijing National Stadium was designed in the shape of a bird's nest and is widely regarded as one of the finest arenas in the world.